Skip to main content

 Emerging adults between the ages of 18 and 24 are still developing as people and need support from the justice system that addresses their unique needs.
 Courts can build community partnerships and promote connections that help young people thrive.

-Key lessons from research and experience
+Key lessons from research & experience

 Explore the unique challenges emerging adults face in the justice system and the steps your court can take to address them.